ARM-software/vscode-cmsis-csolution/README.md

       - Download the CMake installer from here: https://cmake.org/download/
       - Download the Ninja executable from here: https://github.com/ninja-build/ninja/releases

-1. If this has not already been handled by the system package manager, add `cmake` and `ninja` to the PATH.
+1. If the system package manager has not already added `cmake` and `ninja` to the PATH, add them.

 1. Check the installation by running the following commands from the terminal: